li-weihua/assembly/call_convention/convention.md

 ## pointer paramter

-When int pointer is the first parameter, it is passed by **rdi** register.
+When the parameter is pointer, it is passed as integer parameter.